koskath/arete2/course_content/SC/final_md_files/Lecture9/lecture_9_slide_21_img_1.md

+# The image 1 in slide 21 of lecture 9 contains:
 The image contains four illustrations of different types of trucks used for material handling, each with associated labels.

 1. **Top-left Illustration: Counterbalance Truck**